Welcome to the AIM planning and implementation website!

 Some tips for using this site:

-If you are not working with the BLM but are in search of monitoring methods, the Core Methods described in the the terrestrial and aquatics monitoring manuals can be used for other monitoring efforts.
+If you are not working with AIM specifically but are in search of monitoring methods, the Core Methods described in the the terrestrial and aquatics monitoring manuals can be used for other monitoring efforts.
 If you’re looking for information on upland monitoring, the Jornada’s Landscape Toolbox is full of useful materials.
 If you are looking for more information on aquatics monitoring, check out the resources available from: the EPA’s National Aquatic Resource Surveys, The US Forest Service’s Pacific Fisheries/Inland Fisheries Biological Opinion (PIBO) monitoring, and the inter-agency Aquatic and Riparian Effectiveness Monitoring Program (AREMP).